 DISCO training for professionals: ‘Diagnostic Interview for Social Communication Disorders’

 Neurodiversity Centre is proud to announce upcoming training for qualified Health Professionals working in the fields of Autism Spectrum Disorders.
-Training in the use of the DISCO (Diagnostic Interview for Social Communication Disorders), which is a prerequisite for becoming a registered user of this diagnostic framework, will take place in Cape Town and Johannesburg in the second half of 2018.
+Training in the use of the DISCO (Diagnostic Interview for Social Communication Disorders), which is a prerequisite for becoming a registered user of this diagnostic framework, will take place in Cape Town in the second half of 2018.
 The presenters are Ben Truter, Clinical Psychologist, Clinical Director of Neurodiversity Centre and Registered DISCO trainer, and Dr Wendy Vogel, Head of Clinical Unit: Division Child & Adolescent Psychiatry at Red Cross Memorial Children’s Hospital and Senior Lecturer at UCT.
 This training is aimed at Psychologists, Psychiatrist, Paediatricians, and associated professionals with some experience of condition on the Autism Spectrum.
 It consists of four days training divided into two parts, with practical course work in between: